deer-flow/comic-alpha/README.md

 ### Generate Comics

 1. Ensure your API is configured (specifically the **Google API Key**)
-2. Describe the comic content you want in the text box
+2. Describe the comic content you want in the text box (supports direct image paste as a reference)
 3. Set the number of pages to generate (1-10 pages)
 4. Click **AI Generate Multi-page Panels**
 5. Wait for generation to complete